dpent/PrometheusGraphicsEngine/README.md

 | Make    | Any recent version is ok     |
 | Vulkan packages | Get all the packages for linux using sudo apt install |
 | Dear ImGui | 1.92.4 |

+# I HAVE NO IDEA IF THIS WORKS ON OTHER PCS

 ## Installation
 I used a tutorial to set up this project so it will be a lot more convinient for you to do the same by following this link